 Actionable Tip:

-Human error is often the weakest link in cybersecurity.
-Training your team on database security best practices can help prevent accidental breaches and insider threats.
+Human error is often the weakest link in database security.
+Educating your team on cybersecurity best practices can reduce the risk of accidental breaches.

 Actionable Tip: